-- 8. Siphon off H_2O from the receptacle, remove the stopper and shake off the water.
-Put the stopper into the tube and siphon off the H_2O from the O2k-Chamber.Wash the stopper with 70% EtOH and allow EtOH to rinse down through the capillary. - 9.
-1st 70% EtOH wash: Fill the O2k-Chamber with 70% EtOH.
-Insert the stopper while lifting the Cover-Slip, fill the receptacle with 70% EtOH, add the Cover-Slip and stirr on for 5 min. - 10.
-2nd 70% EtOH wash: Remove the Cover-Slip and the stopper.
-Than, siphon off the EtOH from the chamber.
-Fill up again the chamber with 70% EtOH, insert the stopper, fill up the receptacle, add the Cover-Slip and continue stirring for 5 min. - 11.
-3rd 70% EtOH wash: Repeat step 10.
-After filling the chamber, fill the receptacle; continue stirring for 5 min. - 12.
-Pure EtOH wash: Siphon off the 70% EtOH from the O2k-Chamber.
-Fill chamber and stopper receptacle with absolute EtOH (99.6%).
+- 2. Pre-wash: Follow specific precautions if the sample is to be collected quantitatively.
+Siphon off medium with sample from the O2k-chamber.
+Fill the O2k-chamber with H_2O .
+Siphon off the H_2O from the chamber. - 3.
+O2k-Stirrer: When working with potentially sticky tissue, stop the stirrer, siphon off H2O, remove it with a magnetic bar and place the stirrer into the cover of the tube.
+Clean the stirrer bar with a paper towel and rinse it with H2O.
+Add it into the same chamber. - 4.
+Rinse the chamber with distilled water three times: see section 2.2. - 5.
+Siphon off H_2O from the receptacle, remove the stopper and shake off the water.
+Put the stopper into the 50-mL tube and siphon off H_2O from the O2k-chamber.
+Wash the stopper with 70% EtOH and allow EtOH to rinse down through the capillary. - 6.
+1st 70 % EtOH wash: Fill the O2k-chamber with 70 % EtOH.
+Let the stopper slide into the chamber while siphoning off excess EtOH, fill the receptacle with 70 % EtOH, add the Cover-Slip and stirr for 5 min. - 7.
+2nd 70 % EtOH wash: Remove the Cover-Slip and the stopper.
+Then, siphon off the EtOH from the chamber.
+Fill up the chamber again with 70 % EtOH, insert the stopper, fill up the receptacle, add the Cover-Slip and continue stirring for 5 min. - 8.
+3rd 70 % EtOH wash: Repeat step 7. - 9.
+Pure EtOH wash: Siphon off the 70 % EtOH from the O2k-chamber.
+Fill chamber and stopper receptacle with absolute EtOH (99.6 %).
 Make sure that the EtOH fills up the receptacle at the top of the stopper.
 Place the Cover-Slip on the top of the stopper.
 Continue stirring for 15 min.

-13. Siphon off the pure EtOH keeping the stirrer on.
-Prepare for chemical sterilization and storage (2.3) or immediate use (2.4).
+(In the case of Instrumental O2 Background or when only substrates were used: water wash (3x) is sufficient; use 70 % EtOH for storage.) - 10.
+Siphon off the pure EtOH keeping the stirrer on.
+Prepare for chemical sterilization and storage (2.4) or immediate use (2.2).